What is digital marketing?

 When you publish helpful advice or cool stories on social media, other people are likely to share it.
 That positive exposure can be all the marketing your business needs.
 Just ask Olivia Park of Olivia Park Coaching.

 Paid digital marketing for small business

 There are dozens of ways to spend money on digital marketing.
 But the three main approaches are pay per click (PPC), social advertising, and display advertising.

-You can pay to show in the results when people search for products or services like yours.
+You can pay to show up in the results when people search for products or services like yours.
 It’s a way to get to the top of search results without world-beating SEO.
-You only pay the fee on your ad if someone clicks on it.
+You only pay a fee for your ad if someone clicks on it.

 Charlton explains that you can use this technology in really clever ways.
 “I have a client who pays to appear when people search for a builder – but only if that person is within 25km because my client doesn’t want jobs that require a lot of travel.”